syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ---
 layout: post
-title: Data label in ##Platform_Name## Circular Chart 3D control | Syncfusion
+title: Data labels in ##Platform_Name## Circular Chart 3D control | Syncfusion
-description: Learn here all about Data label in Syncfusion ##Platform_Name## Circular Chart 3D control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Data labels in Syncfusion ##Platform_Name## Circular Chart 3D control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Data label
+control: Data labels
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Data label in ##Platform_Name## Circular Chart 3D control
+# Data labels in ##Platform_Name## Circular Chart 3D control

-Data label can be added to a Circular Chart 3D series by enabling the `visible` option in the `dataLabel` property.
+Data label refers to a label associated with specific data points.
+It can be added to a Circular Chart 3D series by enabling the `visible` option in the `dataLabel` property.
+By default, the labels will arrange smartly without overlapping.

 {% if page.publishingplatform == "typescript" %}